-5.1 BASF's own operations
+4.1 BASF's own operations

-Primary data is used to quantify the impacts of our own operations on society.
-Depending on the data source, the respective data at a legal entity, site level or country level are aggregated at the corporate level.
-Almost all data is collected from sources that are audited for BASF's Annual Report.
+Primary data are used to quantify the impacts of our own operations on society.
+Depending on the data source, the respective data at legal entity or site level are aggregated at corporate level.
+Almost all data are collected from sources that are audited for BASF's Annual Report.
 A small share of supplementary data is collected via targeted surveys.

-5.2 Supplier and customer pathways
+4.2 Supplier and customer pathways